 History of Fire Staff Spinning

 Fire staffs have been spun for hundreds of years in places like Polynesia and Hawaii.
 The manipulation of staffs has also been found in martial arts all over the Orient.
-Obviously staff spinning techniques in martial arts are focussed on attack and defence (and don’t involve fire) but many of the same principles and moves are used in aesthetic, as opposed to combative, staff spinning.
+Obviously staff spinning techniques in martial arts are focused on attack and defence (and don’t involve fire) but many of the same principles and moves are used in aesthetic, as opposed to combative, staff spinning.

-Over the last 20 years or so fire staff has become increasingly popular both in more Western countries and worldwide.
+In more recent times fire staff has become increasingly popular both in more Western countries and worldwide.
 The advent of the internet, and in particular video hosting sites like You Tube, has hugely increased the popularity of fire staff spinning and the speed of its development.
 With these technological advances fire staff spinners, who are still relatively few and far between, can share, learn and teach each other no matter where they are in the world.
 This has resulted in the diverse and highly technical art form we see today.

 Modern Fire Staff Spinning